CesiumGS/3d-tiles/README.md

 3D Tiles enable quadtree variations such as non-uniform subdivision and tight bounding volumes (as opposed to bounding, for example, the full 25% of the parent tile, which is wasteful for sparse datasets).

-For example, here are the tiles for the root tile and its children for Canary Wharf.
+For example, here is the root tile and its children for Canary Wharf.
 Note the bottom left, where the bounding volume does not include the water on the left where no buildings will appear:

 ![](figures/nonUniformQuadtree.png)